the3ash/D2R2/README.md

    b. **Configure Environment Variables**:

    - In the "Variables" section, click "Environment Variables"
-   - Add two environment variables:
+   - Add the following environment variables:
      - `R2_ACCESS_KEY_ID`: Enter the previously saved Access Key ID
      - `R2_SECRET_ACCESS_KEY`: Enter the previously saved Secret Access Key
+     - `ALLOWED_CLOUDFLARE_ID`: Enter your Cloudflare Account ID (32-character hex string)
+       - This is a critical security measure that ensures only your account ID is authorized
+       - You can find your Account ID in the Cloudflare Dashboard URL or in the right sidebar
    - Click "Save"

 6. Click "Quick edit" button and paste the Worker code provided in this project